Saburian Air Force Base, Africa

 For eavesdroppers, she even said, “That was so sweet of David to want me to have it.”

-Oh my God, Elise thought after the video-call disconnected.
+Oh my God, Sheraton thought after their video-call disconnected.

 Garcia’s building was a block of efficient Western-style suites modeled on a motel development.
 She called for a car.
 But the Chinese driver, upset by the recent killings, had taken a day off for a “personal” emergency.”

 After a short drive, not enough time to compose what she would say, she tapped on Garcia’s door.
-Hair uncombed, beard unshaven, he appeared.
+Hair uncombed, face unshaven, he appeared.

 “Elise, news about George?” he asked eagerly, “I thought my son would be here by now.”